King County Civil Rights Commission

 - Report to County Executive and County Council on Commission activities

 - Report and make recommendations to County Executive and County Council on civil rights policies in King County

 - Meetings: Meets quarterly in the Chinook Building, room 124, on the first floor, 401 Fifth Ave., Seattle.
 Meetings are open to the public.

 - Members: 12

 - Terms: Three years

 - Appointment: Appointed by Council members, one for each of the nine Council Districts, three at-large members appointed by County Executive; all confirmed by Council.
 Must reside in King County.
-A cross-section of citizens of the community, including members of minority groups, sexual minorities, disabled individuals.
+A cross-section of citizens of the community, including members of minority groups, sexual minorities, and individuals with disabilities.

 - Staff: Paula Harris-White, J.D., Administrator